 As digits 10-11 are unique to each factory, and digits 12-17 will never be repeated by the same factory, the last seven digits of a VIN are enough to uniquely identify a Bimmer.

 One landing page with everything you need for your car.
-We deliver all orders via e-mail within 60 seconds
+We deliver via e-mail within 60 seconds.

-With long experience on the market, here we come with the guarantee that you will be satisfied with the decision of using our services
+Here we come with the guarantee that you will be satisfied with the decision of buying our services.